Anteater: Interactive Visualization of Program Execution Values in Context: Evaluation

 User affordances offered by and the development status of a visualization prototype are key factors to steer the design of a user evaluation study~\cite{elmqvist2015patterns}.
-In the case of \oursystem{}, we do not intend to validate the scalability or usability of its interface and architecture (see Section~\ref{sec:discussion}).
-Rather, it is more appropriate to validate \oursystem{}'s visualization design principles and the user exploration processes that \oursystem{} facilitates.
+In the case of \oursystem{}, we do not intend to validate the scalability or usability of its interface and architecture (see Discussion).
+Similarly, we do not evaluate users ability to complete the tasks defined earlier using \oursystem{}.
+Rather, we found it more appropriate to validate \oursystem{}'s visualization first approach to debugging and the exploration processes that \oursystem{} facilitates.
+In particular, we wanted to observe the use and utility of global views of program values offered by Anteater in the program exploration process.
 Hence, we chose \textit{pair analytics}~\cite{arias2011pair} an appropriate user evaluation protocol.

 Pair analytics offers a ``think-aloud'' protocol that helps generate verbal data by capturing the natural interaction between study participants and the proctor using the visualization interface as a communication anchor.
-Using the pair analytics method, a team is formed between a study proctor (or a visualization expert) and a subject matter expert.
-This approach allows the subject matter expert to focus less on the nuances of the visualization interface (e.g., interaction types, loading data, etc) and more on exploration and question-answering processes.
+Using the pair analytics method, a team is formed between a study proctor (or a visualization expert) who helps navigate \oursystem{} and a subject matter expert who drives the exploration/debugging efforts.